elmunoz42/berkeley-aiml-coupon-analysis/README.md

 ## 5. Findings

+#### Problems We are Evaluation:

+1. How do different factors affect coupon acceptance for the "Bar" coupon acceptance rate?
+Can we find any correlations?
+2. How do different factors affect coupon acceptance for the "Restaurant(<20)" coupon acceptance rate?
+Can we find any correlations?
+3. How do different factors affect coupon acceptance for the "Coffee House" coupon acceptance rate?
+Can we find any correlations?
+4. How does heat affect coupon acceptance for different types of coupons?

 ### Summary of Findings of Correlation Plots for the "Restaurant(<20)" Coupon for Frequent Inexpensive Restaurant Goers (Fig_10A and Fig_10B)

 - Sunny weather has a strong positive correlation with coupon usage.